0977 Health Facilities Financing Authority

 HELP II Loan Program

 CHFFA administers the Healthcare Expansion Loan Program II (HELP II) to assist small and rural health facilities in obtaining financing for their capital needs.
-The HELP II Financing Program provides three percent (3%), fixed interest loans of up to $1,000,000 to California's nonprofit small and rural health facilities in an efficient, timely, and cost effective manner.
-HELP II loans may be used to purchase or construct new facilities, remodel or renovate existing facilities, and purchase equipment or furnishings.
-Since the program's inception in 1988 and as of June 30, 2014, CHFFA has loaned $94.4 million to small and rural health facilities.
-Applications are accepted on a monthly basis.
+The HELP II Program provides two percent (2%) and three percent (3%) fixed interest rate loans of up to $1,500,000 to California's nonprofit small and rural health facilities in an efficient, timely, and cost effective manner.
+The 2% interest rate applies to loans approved from April 30, 2015 - April 30, 2017, and is effective for the life of the loan.
+Refinancing loans are not eligible for the 2% interest rate.
+Refinancing loans are eligible up to $1,000,000.
+HELP II loans may be used to purchase or construct new facilities, remodel or renovate existing facilities, purchase equipment and/or furnishings, and refinance existing debt.

 California Health Access Model Program

-Chapter 23, Statutes of 2012, Government Code section 15438.10 authorized CHAMP, a new grant program, intended to support innovative methods of delivering health care services more effectively and to improve access and health outcomes for vulnerable populations and communities by bringing service, including preventative services, to individuals where they live or congregate.
+Chapter 23, Statutes of 2012 (AB 1467) authorized CHAMP, a new grant program, intended to support innovative methods of delivering health care services and improve health outcomes for vulnerable populations and communities by bringing services to individuals where they live or congregate.